ClearSpring Pharmacy Horizontal Logo

 • Dermatological applications where a water-washable base would be of benefit

 A moist wound environment allows the possibility of increased macrophage and fibroblast activity, re-epithelialization and the production of collagen, and decreased pain.
-Water-washable bases are very important in wound care since wounds need to be cleaned/debrided on a regular basis.
-Ointments that are not water soluble can disrupt the healing process when the wound is cleaned.

-PEG based vehicles should not be used where absorption of large quantities of polyethylene glycol is possible, such as on extensive burn areas and large surface areas, particularly in patients with moderate or severe renal impairment.
+PEG-based vehicles should not be used where absorption of large quantities of polyethylene glycol is possible, such as on extensive burn areas and large surface areas, particularly in patients with moderate or severe renal impairment.

 Skin Irritation

 Cuts, burns, and lacerations to the skin can lead to irritation.
 Anytime there is damage, some irritation may occur.
 Cholestyramine and sucralfate are ingredients that can help provide relief.
-They can be included in a number of topical preparations such as:

 • Creams